Compare The Best Cordless Hammer Drills

 Answer: There are 3 operation modes within a range of applications: hammering only, drilling only and hammer/drill for flexibility.

-Question: How heavy is this rotary hammer?
+Question: How heavy is this drill?

 Answer: Without the battery, it is 6.8 pounds; designed for more maneuverability.